lidofinance/docs/docs/guides/oracle-operator-manual.md

 1. Generate an Ethereum address and propose it as an oracle address via the "Add Member" button in the app UI: [Mainnet] / [Görli].
 2. Facilitate the DAO members to approve your oracle address.
 3. Launch and sync an Ethereum 1.0 node with JSON-RPC endpoint enabled.
-4. Launch and sync a Lighthouse node with RPC endpoint enabled.
+4. Launch and sync a Beacon Chain node with RPC endpoint enabled.
 5. Launch the oracle daemon as a docker container.

 [mainnet]: https://mainnet.lido.fi/#/lido-dao/0x442af784a788a5bd6f42a01ebe9f287a871243fb/